ctruett/Checklist.vim/readme.markdown

 #### INSTALL

-Add `Plug 'ctruett/Checklist.vim'` to your .vimrc, or download and install it manually.
+Add the following to your .vimrc, or download and install it manually.

+    Plug 'ctruett/Checklist.vim'

 #### CONFIGURE
 If you want timestamps, add the following line to your .vimrc: